gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ## AutoUpdate Breaking Clusters

 Gardener can automatically update a shoot's Kubernetes patch version, when a new patch version is labeled as "supported".
 Automatically updating of the OS images works in a similar way.
-Both are triggered by the "supported" classification in the respective cloudprofile and can be enabled/disabled as part a shoot's spec.
+Both are triggered by the "supported" classification in the respective cloudprofile and can be enabled / disabled as part a shoot's spec.

 Additionally, when a minor Kubernetes / OS version expires, Gardener will force-update the shoot to the next supported version.